My.EOU Portal Current Students Faculty/Staff

 The senate is composed of the ASEOU president and 8 senators.
 The senate are all elected by popular vote.
 We also have the judicial board which is composed of 3 justices who are elected by the senate.
 In addition to the senate and judicial board we have 4 directors who are recognized officers.
 We have directors for political affairs, financial affairs, campus affairs, and diversity & equity.

 Director for Political Affairs: Caitlyn Cevallos

 Director for Campus Affairs: Vitor Pedrosa

 Le Bailey, Director of Student Involvement

 Le is a 2006 and 2008 graduate of Western Illinois University in Macomb, Illinois with a Bachelor of Arts in Journalism and Theatre and a Master of Science in Recreation, Park and Tourism Administration.
 Serving as an ASEOU advisor since 2010, he is passionate about student politics, social change, leadership development, and higher education administration.

-Le is the Director of Student Involvement and has worked at Eastern Oregon University for 9 years.
+Le is the Director of Student Involvement and has worked at Eastern Oregon University since November 2009.
 He oversees the Center for Student Involvement and Hoke Union Building and works as a resource for students, faculty, and staff across campus.
 Among other activities on campus, he advises the Eastern Student Entertainment programming board, assist clubs and organization activities and programs, as well as provide leadership development opportunities to students.